Teaching kids to make a fire can be so much fun using candy!

-This past weekend’s camping trip with our Girl Scout Troop to Sky High Ranch was so much fun.
+We went on a camping trip with our Girl Scout Troop to Sky High Ranch and it was so much fun.
 We learned so much about the outdoors and camping, including how to build a fire to make our own s’mores.
 The awesome staff used candy to teach the concepts and the girls loved it so much.
 I took lots of pictures and am excited to share it with you.
 I highly recommend this for teaching Girl Scouts and all kids the basics for building a log cabin style fire.
 This is the best fire to teach kids because it has a great solid and sound structure for cooking and providing heat.

 The steps in how to build a campfire with candy are awesome because once it is done – you have a delicious sweet treat for the kids.